Table of Contents

 There are instances where CPT could be beneficial if a buyer is shipping their cargo to Hong Kong, from Mainland China, and selling the cargo purchased from China locally, as CPT can work well for cross-border trade.

-If you are looking for the best way to ship your cargo from China, get a shipping quote, and we will provide you with shipping quotations that can best meet your needs.
+If you are looking for the best way to ship your cargo from China, contact a China freight forwarder like Guided Imports; we will provide you with shipping quotations that can best meet your needs.

 No. The buyer is required to purchase freight insurance, as it is not included in the terms of the contract in a CPT incoterm agreement.